Building an AI Cross-Sell Recommendation System for Sales

 rec_id = rec['item_id']

-# Skip items already in cart or history
+# Skip if already in cart or in history

 if rec_id in cart_items: